 By default, the JPA @ManyToOne and @OneToOne annotations are fetched EAGERly, while the @OneToMany and @ManyToMany relationships are considered LAZY.
 This is the default strategy, and Hibernate doesn’t magically optimize your object retrieval, it only does what is instructed to do.

 While small projects don’t require a thorough entity fetching planning, medium to large applications shouldn’t ever ignore it.

 Planning your fetching strategy from the very beginning, and adjusting it all along the development cycle isn’t a “premature optimization”; it’s just a natural part of any ORM design.

 The default fetch strategy is the one you define through the JPA mapping, while the manual join fetching is when you use JPQL queries.

-Having most of the associations defined as LAZY requires us to use the “join fetch” JPQL operator and retrieve only the associations we need to fulfil a given request.
-If you forget to “join fetch” properly, the Persistence Context will run queries on your behalf while you navigate the lazy associations, and that might generate “N+1″ problems, or additional SQL queries which might have been retrieved with a simple join in the first place.
+Having most of the associations defined as LAZY requires us to use the “join fetch” JPQL operator and retrieve only the associations we need to fulfill a given request.
+If you forget to “join fetch” properly, the Persistence Context will run queries on your behalf while you navigate the lazy associations, and that might generate N+1 query problems, or additional SQL queries which might have been retrieved with a simple join in the first place.